meteorhacks/meteorhacks.github.io/_posts/2014-08-07-how-blaze-works.md

 * The client initializes the templates and registers the body content (client).
 * It renders the body and inserts it into the DOM (client).
 * It renders templates (client).
-* It renders all the individual components inside each template (e.g., “each”, “if” and nested templates) (client).
+* It renders all the individual views inside each template (e.g., “each”, “if” and nested templates) (client).

 Let's dig in.